 EA also sold 2 million units of Portal 2, a game it distributes for the company Valve.
 The game features robotic characters and puzzles, and can be played on consoles and on PCs.

-EA expects a second-quarter loss of 13 cents to 3 cents per share, roughly in line with analysts' estimates.
+EA, best known for selling its FIFA and Madden sports titles, expects a second-quarter loss of 13 cents to 3 cents a share, roughly in line with analysts' estimates.

 The company's digital revenue, which comes partly from games that are played on the Internet, rose 11 percent to $209 million.